The Very Secret Society of Irregular Witches | Book Review

 My Rating

-Gwyn is Vivi’s cousin, and she is a strong, willed, and opinionated witch.
-Wells is a serious, non-nonsense-type warlock.
-He is also the brother of Rhys.
-Rhys, you may remember, was Vivi’s ex-boyfriend from the previous book.
+Gwyn, Vivi’s cousin, is a strong-willed and opinionated witch.
+Wells, a serious, no-nonsense warlock, is Rhys’s brother, who you may remember as Vivi’s ex-boyfriend from the previous book.

-The cute part is how well the pairing works.
-Gwyn brought out a more laid back side of Wells.
-I loved how she always teased him.
-He was able to keep up with her sarcasm, which was awesome.
-Thus, there was a ton of witty banter throughout the story.
+One of my favorite parts of the story was how well the pairing worked.
+Gwyn brings out a more laid-back side of Wells, and I loved how she always teased him.
+He kept up with her sarcasm, which was awesome.
+As a result, the story was filled with witty banter throughout.

 “The best magic is always a little risky, right?”

 The book contains some spicy scenes that I loved.
-There wasn’t a ton of smut, and most of the romance scenes are the ‘fade to black’ type, but the chemistry between the characters made the scenes even better.
-This is definitely a ‘he falls first’ type of romance.
+While there isn’t a ton of smut and most of the romance scenes are the “fade to black” type, the chemistry between the characters made the scenes even better.
+This is definitely a “he falls first” type of romance.

-Overall, this was a ten out of ten read.
-It is a great frenemies to lovers magical romance.
-The story is something I think many people will enjoy.
-I mean it is a witchy story with my favorite trope; no wonder I liked it.
+Overall, this was a ten-out-of-ten read.
+It’s a great frenemies-to-lovers magical romance, and I think many people will enjoy the story.
+I mean, it’s a witchy tale with my favorite trope—no wonder I liked it!

-In the comments, let me know if you are a fan of Gwyn and Wells.
-Do not forget to like and share this post with others.
-And, hit that follow button before you go.
+In the comments, share whether you are a fan of Gwyn and Wells.
+Don’t forget to like and share this post with others, and hit that follow button before you go.

 Until The Next Chapter,